 OLD WORLD MONKEY - Cercopithecidae

 In the wild they eat all kind of fruits, leaf-buds, tubers and insects.
-In Hanoi Zoo they are fed fruits, sweet potatoes, rice and insects.
+In Hanoi Zoo they are fed fruit, sweet potatoes, rice and insects.

-The breeding season is around the year.
-This macaque species reaches its sexual maturity at an age of four years.
-The gestation period is 162 to 186 days and the female gives birth to a single young.
-They breed very well in Hanoi Zoo.
+The breeding season for this animal is from February to October.
+The macaque reaches its sexual maturity at an age of two years.
+The gestation period is around 7 to 8 months and a female gives birth to a single baby.
+The average lifetime of this macaque is 15 to 20 years.